modal-labs/gpu-glossary/gpu-glossary/device-hardware/tensor-core.md

 indicates that the inputs are half-precision (`16` bits) and the `F32` indicates that the outputs are accumulated into `32` bit (aka single-precision) floats.

-`16816` is not a single number larger than 16,000.
-Instead, the string of numbers `16`, `8`, `16` denote the dimensions of the matrices.
-These dimensions are generally named `m`, `k`, and `n` by NVIDIA, for example in [PTX](/gpu-glossary/device-software/parallel-thread-execution) instructions.
-The outer dimensions of A and B, aka `m` and `n`, come first and last, respectively, and the shared inner dimension for the accumulation, `k`, is in the middle.
+The `16816` between is not a single number larger than 16,000.
+Instead, the string of numbers `16`, `8`, and `16` denote the dimensions of the matrices.
+These dimensions are generally named `m`, `n`, and `k` by NVIDIA, for example in [PTX](/gpu-glossary/device-software/parallel-thread-execution) instructions.
+The outer dimensions of A and B, aka `m` and `n`, come first, followed by the shared inner dimension for the accumulation, `k`.
 Multiplying these out, we see that the `HMMA16.16816.32` instruction performs 16 × 8 × 16 = 2,048 multiply-accumulate (MAC) operations.

 Note that a single instruction in a single [thread](/gpu-glossary/device-software/thread) does not produce the entire